A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Related Work

-Second, in terms of studies that measure and characterize pure online social networks, other than Facebook, there have been several papers, including \cite{Ahn-WWW-07, Mislove-IMC-07, MisloveWosn08,Chun08}.
-Ahn et. al. in \cite{Ahn-WWW-07} analyze three online social networks; one complete social graph of Cyworld obtained from the Cyworld provider, and two small samples from Orkut and MySpace crawled with BFS.
-Interestingly, in our MHRW sample we observe a multi-scaling behavior in the degree distribution, similarly with the complete Cyworld dataset.
-In contrast, the crawled datasets from Orkut and MySpace in the same paper were reported to have simple scaling behavior.
-We believe that the discrepancy is due to the bias of the BFS-sampling they used.
-In \cite{Mislove-IMC-07} and \cite{MisloveWosn08} Mislove et al. studied the properties of the social graph in four popular OSNs: Flickr, LiveJournal, Orkut, and YouTube.
-Their approach was to collect the large Weakly Connected Component, also using BFS; their study concludes that OSNs are structurally different from other complex networks.
+Several papers have measured and characterized properties of OSNs.
+In~\cite{krishnamurthy2009measure}, Krishnamurthy presents a summary of the challenges that researchers face in collecting data from OSNs.
+In~\cite{Ahn-WWW-07}, Ahn \etal analyze three online social networks; one complete social graph of \cyworld obtained from the \cyworld provider, and two small samples from \orkut and \myspace crawled with BFS.
+In~\cite{Mislove2007, MisloveWosn08}, Mislove \etal studied the properties of the social graph in four popular OSNs: \flickr, \livejournal, \orkut, and \youtube.
+Their approach was to collect the large Weakly Connected Component, also using BFS; their study shows that OSNs are structurally different from other complex networks.